sissbruecker/linkding-fly-io/README.md

 ## Signup or login

-Run the following command to sign up for a free account:
+Run the following command to sign up for an account:
 ```
 flyctl auth signup
 ```
-*NOTE: This will require a valid credit card in case your application will exceed the free plan.
-Check their [pricing page](https://fly.io/docs/about/pricing) for details.*
+*NOTE: This will require a valid credit card.
+Check their [pricing page](https://fly.io/docs/about/pricing) for details on billing.*

 Alternatively if you already have an existing fly.io account then login with:
 ```